Award Letter: Next Steps

 OPTION 2: Private/Alternative Loans

-These loans are non-federal commercial loans, made by a lender such as a bank or credit union.
-These loans are in the student’s name and a cosigner may be required.
-There are many choices of lenders and students may apply for these loans via the lending institution’s website or loan application.
+Student or parent non-federal private loans may be obtained by a lender or credit union of your choice.
+Loan approvals are subject to credit check and a cosigner may be required.
+Many lender options are available.
+Families may apply via the lending institution’s website.
 The lender will perform a credit check and will require a school certification.
 Loan decisions can take up to 4-8 weeks.
-Loan amounts are limited to Denison’s yearly Cost of Attendance minus any other aid the student receives for the academic year.
-Alternative loan programs should only be used when all scholarship, grant aid and federal student loan options are exhausted.
+Loan amounts approved are limited to Denison’s yearly Cost of Attendance minus any other aid the student receives for the academic year.
+Private loan programs should be used as a last resort, after all scholarship, grants and federal student loans are exhausted.
+Families should be mindful of interest rates and fees.

 OPTION 3: Monthly Payment Plan